Code-Institute-Submissions/Pepper-and-Puddles/README.md

 - Making the Reservation functionality
 - I have created a function that requests date, time, name, phone, and, email from the user.
 - On a successful submission, the user should be brought to a confirmation.html page.
+- Missing positional argument of Table ID

+- Additional page is necessary, booking confirmation page added.

+- Moved all html files to templates within the booking app.
+Expect that the site should work from index onwards through the templates.

 ## A) Customer Stories
 I want to be able to book a table a specific time and party size